RobotCafe/moqop/README.md

 ---

 #### How to set up Moqop locally?
-1. Signup to Strava and generate your API key
+1. Signup to Strava and Firebase to generate your API keys and set up your .env file
-2. Signup to Firebase and generate your API keys
-    - In Firebase, go to `Project settings` → `Service accounts` → `Generate new private keys`
-3. Set up the .env file
-4. Run the project with
+2. Run the project with `npm start`
-    ```bash
-    npm start
-    ```
 5. Open [localhost:8000](http://localhost:8000)

 ---